Switch up your pickling routine with this spicy bread and butter pickles recipe.

 - 1 teaspoon Ground Turmeric

-- Put onions and cumbers into a very large bowl.
+- Put cumber and onion slices into a very large bowl.
 Sprinkle with salt and toss everything together well.
 Cover with cold water.
 Let sit for 2 hours.

 - Drain and rinse well to remove the salt.

 - Combine vinegar, sugar, mustard seeds, ginger, and turmeric in a saucepan.
 Bring to a boil, stir in the cucumbers mixture, stirring well.
 Bring to a rolling boil.

 - Remove from heat and pour into hot jars.
 Use a slotted spoon to put the veggies in jar first, then pour hot vinegar mixture over it.
 Leave 1/2 inch of headspace in jars.
 Remove air bubbles and wipe rims of jars with a damp cloth.
 Place lids and rings on jars, securing to finger tight.

 - Process filled jars in boiling water bath for 10 minutes (adjust processing time for elevation).